Sheep42/clean-theme/README.md

 - Free and open source

+- Includes WP Unit Testing scaffolding and some initial basic tests

 # Getting Started

 The goal of this theme is to provide an easy to understand and easy to use boilerplate theme for any custom WordPress project.